 MASTER_TLS_VERSIONoption specifies the encryption protocols permitted for the replication connection.
 The format is like that for the

-MASTER_SSL_CIPHERoption specifies the list of permitted ciphers for the replication connection, with one or more cipher names separated by colons.
+tls_versionsystem variable, with one or more protocol names separated by commas.
 The protocols and ciphers that you can use in these lists depend on the SSL library used to compile MySQL.
-For information on how to specify these options, see Encrypted Connection Protocols and Ciphers.
+For information about the formats and permitted values, see Encrypted Connection Protocols and Ciphers.

 After the master information has been updated, start the slave replication process: